coryvisi/serverless-pdf-chat/docs/redshift_integration_guide.md

 ### Cleanse-to-Consume ETL job modification

-In this step we modify the InsuranceLake Cleanse-to-Consume ETL job to write to Amazon Redshift Managed Storage instead of S3.
+In this step we modify the InsuranceLake Cleanse-to-Consume ETL job to write to Amazon Redshift Managed Storage instead of Amazon S3.

 1. Edit the [Cleanse-to-Consume AWS Glue script](https://github.com/aws-solutions-library-samples/aws-insurancelake-etl/blob/main/lib/glue_scripts/etl_cleanse_to_consume.py#L158) starting on line 158.

-    First, comment or remove lines 158 - 191 (in other words, the sections of the code that set the storage location, update the Data Catalog, purge the Amazon S3 path, set Spark write parameters, and write the data to Amazon S3).
+    First, comment or remove lines 158 - 191 (in other words, the sections of the code that set the storage location, update the Data Catalog, purge the S3 path, set Spark write parameters, and write the data to S3).

     Next, add the following code to write data directly to Amazon Redshift.